 Prince Wang So, played by Lee Joon-gi, falls in love with Go Ha-jin.
 But their love story won’t be as easy as you would like to think.

 This historical Korean drama creates a massive impact on all K drama fans all over the world.
 Not only that it showers its fans with lots of emotions but also power and politics are part of the story.
 Now fans are demanding a season 2 and patiently waiting for an announcement anytime soon.

 Moon Embracing the Sun is a historical Korean drama that narrates the story of a figment king and a shaman who are both forcefully separated by black magic.
 They were destined to find each other again and continue the love they once shared.

-King Lee Hwon’s character is played by Kim Soo-Hyun while the female shaman named Wol is played by Han Ga-In.
+King Lee Hwon’s character was played by Kim Soo-Hyun, while the female shaman named Wol is played by Han Ga-In.
 Wol came from a noble family and when she became a crowned princess, she was entrapped and faced execution.

 Because of this, she began to live as a shaman.
 King Lee Kwon on the other hand, not only fights for his throne, but also for the woman he loves and his very own endangered life.

 10. Empress Ki